Synthetixio/SIPs/SIPS/sip-58.md

 Currently invoking `settle()` will only emit one event, if any, with the total aggregated sum of any fee reclamation or rebate amounts.
 This makes it difficult and complex for users trying to determine the dividual settlement rates on previous trades they've made.

 It is important that traders can see on each trade the fee reclamation and rebates for calculating trading profits and loses based on the amounts and effective price they recieved on each individual trade.

+Vice versa emitting extra information when an exchange transaction occurs such as the RoundID's for the source and destination currencies will allow Dapp's to get effective rate for the pair by querying the ExchangeRates contract.

 ## Specification